zaraaf/zaraaf.github.io/README.md

 During assignment 4, I learned how to use JS events.
 This is very useful to get certain information when something is clicked or typed instead of a prompt loading in the moment the webpage is loaded.
 This is great for UX and makes the website work a lot smoother.
 I plan to use this in the real world to make sure the UX of my websites are good.

+During assignment 5, I learned how to use if statements and case statements.
+This is very useful because if statements are used in almost EVERY single program that is made that has logic.
+This also opens up an avenue for making failsafes to make sure that something that you dont want to happen wont happen.
+I plan to use this in the real world when making almost any code that has logic that needs to be done.

+During assignment 6, I learned how to use while loops.
+This is very useful because it simplifies code and allows you to loop through logic until you get a desired output.
+This is amazing for when you want to loop through something more than once and you dont want your code to be just a jumbled mess. i.e (x + x = 1 x+x = 2 x+x = 3 x+x = 4) instead of writing all that out you can simplify it using a while loop.
+I will use this in the real world to simplify code.

 zaraaf.github.io